Stop Plastic Pollution - Oceana Canada

 SHARE TO SHOW YOUR SUPPORT:

-To change the path Canada is on we must rethink this system and work toward zero plastic waste.
-Canada needs to break up with single-use plastic and move towards systems that refill and reuse materials and packaging.
-We need all plastic manufactured items to be made from recycled materials to ween off new plastics and fossil fuels.
+To change the path Canada is on, we must rethink our current system.
+Canada needs to break the cycle with single-use plastic and move towards systems that refill and reuse materials and packaging.
+We need all plastic manufactured items to be made from recycled content to ween off new plastics and fossil fuels and create market demand for highly recyclable materials.
+We need to ban greenwashing, like the burning of plastic waste as a form of recycling and calling plastics that break down into micro-plastics “biodegradable.”
 It’s time for a world where refilling is the rule and reusing is routine.
-A world where life can thrive.
-Tell the Canadian government you want a world with less harmful plastic and more options >>
+A world without harmful single-use plastics where life can thrive.
+Tell the Canadian government you want a world with less plastic and more options >>

 Take Action